 This series focuses on the inspiration and creative process at the conception of the filmmaking process.
 It includes interviews and footage from leading screenwriters and filmmakers discussing their craft and films, recorded at past Austin Film Festival panels and screenings.
 Each episode pairs these conversations with a short film from an emerging filmmaker; these shorts have previously screened at the Austin Film Festival.

-Indie Filmmaking in Hollywood: A Conversation with Jay Duplass (#507) Duration: 26:47 STEREO TVG
+Indie Filmmaking in Hollywood: A Conversation with Jay Duplass (#507) Duration: 29:00 STEREO TVG (Secondary audio: none)

 Jay Duplass (writer/director Jeff Who Lives at Home, The Puffy Chair) recollects his journey with brother Mark Duplass onto the DIY indie film scene, along with their specific approach to storytelling.
 Followed by Future Home, the story of a father, son, and a time-travelling killer android, in a short film by Ramin Serry.